Roblox/creator-docs/content/en-us/animation/inverse-kinematics.md

 ### Testing IKControls

-You can add and edit `Class.IKControl|IKControl` programmatically or directly through the Explorer.
-You can even add and make changes to `Class.IKControl|IKControl` during a Play test to quickly check how various properties affect a character's movements.
+You can add and edit `Class.IKControl` programmatically or directly through the Explorer.
+You can even add and make changes to `Class.IKControl` during a Play test to quickly check how various properties affect a character's movements.

-To quickly test your `Class.IKControl|IKControl` using an `Class.Attachment` as a target:
+To quickly test your `Class.IKControl` using an `Class.Attachment` as a target:

 1. In the Test tab, select **Play** to start the Play test.
 2. In the Explorer, navigate to **Workspace** → your user's `Class.Model`.
 This `Class.Model` instance is named as your current Roblox account.